conorhastings/redux-test-recorder/README.md

 ### Args

 * `reducer` - the root reducer of your redux app, used in the generated test.
 * `includeReducer` - a boolean value, if true, a stringified version of your reducer will be incuded in your generated test, if false, a note to import reducer for testing will be added. defaults to true.
+Useful when used to generate actual tests so you can test updated functionality.
-* `stateKey` - if instead of recording the whole state you only want to record a specific piece, pass that here (useful with `actionSubset` prop explained next).
+* `stateKey(optional)` - if instead of recording the whole state you only want to record a specific piece, pass that here (useful with `actionSubset` prop explained next).
-* `actionSubset` - allows you to record against a subset of actions instead of all actions.
+* `actionSubset(optional)` - allows you to record against a subset of actions instead of all actions.
 Useful combined with `stateKey` to test a single reducer.
-* `equality` - a function used to determine if the reducer returned correct state.
-Receives result of the reducer call and nextState returned during the flow of the application (**note, this api is in flux**).
+* `equality(optional)` - a function used to determine if the reducer returned correct state.
+Receives result of the reducer call and nextState returned during the flow of the application (**note, this api is in flux**). deafults to `===`